 All companies that have installed wastewater flow measurement systems to meet Sanitation Districts' requirements must keep accurate records of any cleaning or maintenance and must regularly check accuracy and record totalizer readings.
 Records must be retained for four (4) years and copies should be regularly submitted to the Sanitation Districts.
 The Sanitation Districts' “Flow Monitoring System Maintenance Records" form (or similar form) should be used for this purpose.
 Cleaning should be performed as necessary and noted on this form.
 The "zero level" of the indicator and recorder should be checked each time the recorder chart is changed to ensure that flows are measured and recorded correctly.
-Totalizer readings must be taken and recorded on this form at a minimum of once per month.
+Totalizer readings must be taken and recorded on this form at a minimum of twice per month.

 The "Flow Monitoring System Maintenance Records" form must be maintained by the company or consultant at the recorder location or another location easily accessible for inspection by Sanitation Districts' staff.
 Maintenance activities, recorded on the above mentioned form, shall be submitted to the Sanitation Districts with all calibration reports.